skedgo/tripkit-react/src/doc/md/Props.md

 in terms of the props you are overriding.
 For instance, in the following example we override the title of [query input component](TKUIRoutingQueryInput).
 We also add a collateral effect to the click of the clear (cross) button, in this case show an alert, but we could do something useful like track an event on google analytics.
-When overriding ```onClearClicked``` handler it's fundamental to forward the call to the original handler (```origProps.onClearClicked```) to preserve the original behaviour of clearing query input and closing card.
+When overriding the `onClearClicked` handler, it's fundamental to forward the call to the original handler (```origProps.onClearClicked```) to preserve the original behaviour of clearing the query input and closing the card.

 ```jsx
 import {TKRoot, TKUITripPlanner} from 'tripkit-react';